| CONFUCIUSLife and Deeds

 head of the three families who ruled in Lu, was advised personally

+by Confucius for several years to promote good government.
 Chi K'ang-tzu asked whether there were any form of encouragement

 by which he could induce the common people to be respectful